maunium/mau.fi/blog/posts/2024-07-08-megabridge-twilio.md

 given user instead of a chat.
 The returned info will be applied as the ghost user's profile on Matrix.

-Because we're bridging SMS and don't have a contact lits, we don't really have any other info than the phone number itself.
+Because we're bridging SMS and don't have a contact list, we don't really have any other info than the phone number itself.
 If we wanted to be fancy, we could format the phone number nicely for `Name`, but I couldn't find any convenient libraries similar to phonenumbers for Python.